ninjapanda/YahooKeyKey/README.md

 Yahoo!
 KeyKey
 ===
 [Yahoo!
-Keykey](http://tw.media.yahoo.com/keykey/) is a customized Chinese input methods tool based on an open source project [Openvanilla](http://openvanilla.org/).
+Keykey](http://tw.media.yahoo.com/keykey/) is a Traditional Chinese input tool customised for use in Taiwan.
 The project had been officially aborted since 15th January, 2013.
 However, Yahoo! had decided to make Yahoo!
 KeyKey a open source projecet under new BSD Licene.
 Although it was originally hosted as [KeyKey](https://github.com/Yi-Kai/KeyKey), it is no longer maintained.
 This repo aims to update towards latest operating systems and provide a comprehensive overview to build the installer.

 ##Installation on Mac OSX